awslabs/amazon-s3-data-replication-hub-plugin/README.md

 ## Deployment

-Things to know about the deployment of this solution:
+Things to know about the deployment of this plugin:

 - The deployment will automatically provision resources like lambda, dynamoDB table, ECS Task Definition in your AWS account, etc.
 - The deployment will take approximately 10 minutes.